Thursday, March 11, 2021

-For the fifth year in a row, Harvard, MIT, Microsoft Research New England, and now the Broad Institute are proud to collaborate with Stanford University to bring the Women in Data Science (WiDS) conference to Cambridge, Massachusetts.
+For the fifth year in a row, Harvard, MIT, Microsoft Research New England, and now the Broad Institute, are proud to collaborate with Stanford University to bring the Women in Data Science (WiDS) conference to Cambridge, Massachusetts.

-This virtual, one-day technical conference will feature an all-female line up of speakers from academia and industry to talk about the latest data science-related research in a number of domains, to learn how leading-edge companies are leveraging data science for success, and to connect with potential mentors, collaborators, and others in the field.
+This virtual, one-day technical conference will feature an all-female lineup of speakers from academia and industry, to talk about the latest data science-related research in a number of domains, to learn how leading-edge companies are leveraging data science for success, and to connect with potential mentors, collaborators, and others in the field.

-Panel 1 - Machine Learning for Health Care
+Morning panel - Machine Learning for Health Care

-Panel 2 - Bias and Equity within Data Science
+Afternoon panel - Bias and Equity within Data Science

 WiDS 2020 Conference